Dutchozzi/DE2026/lab2/README.md

 sudo docker logs prediction-ui

-# Login to a container
+# Log in to a container

 sudo docker exec -it prediction-ui /bin/bash